GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/README.md

-Tutorial on the statistical modelling
+Vignette on the statistical modelling
 -------------------------------------

 This folder demonstrates the fit of the statistical model to the data